Skip to main content

-The History of Microsoft VDI: Part 1 – Terminal Services
+The history of Microsoft VDI: Part 1–terminal services

 For readers who may not know, I joined Nerdio earlier this year (2023).
 However, my experience and leadership around Azure Virtual Desktop dates back to before Nerdio even existed.
 As a part of the original team at Microsoft that launched the service, I wanted to provide a review of how we got to Azure Virtual Desktop.

 There’s a lot of history in this product and a lot of learnings from previous technologies in the space.
-This new 5-part series explains Terminal Services, Remote Desktop Services (RDS), RDS in Azure, Azure Virtual Desktop (AVD) (formerly Windows Virtual Desktop), and how MSIX App Attach wants to replace traditional application delivery.
+This new 4-part series explains Terminal Services, Remote Desktop Services (RDS), RDS in Azure, Azure Virtual Desktop (AVD) (formerly Windows Virtual Desktop), and how MSIX App Attach wants to replace traditional application delivery.

 In this first blog post in the series, we’ll delve into the world of Terminal Services, understanding its benefits, limitations, and why it has been largely replaced by more modern alternatives like AVD.

-Microsoft Terminal Services: A Brief Overview
+Microsoft Terminal Services: A brief overview

 Microsoft Terminal Services, now known as Remote Desktop Services (RDS), was introduced by Microsoft in 2008 to enable remote access to Windows-based applications and desktops.
 Terminal Server allows multiple remote users to access and interact with the server’s desktop or specific applications over a network connection.
 It’s a technology that enables centralized computing and remote access to computing resources.
 As such, it was efficient for businesses to provide remote desktop access to their users.